NigelHargraves/eleventy-base-blog-cohort7/posts/Intro to JS Practicals.md

 Task 1 - Percentage Calculator
 Create a function that is able to return a specific percentage of any number.
-For example you want to know what 30% of 135 is, Create a function named percentageCalculator,
+For example you want to know what 30% of 135 is, 1.Create a function named percentageCalculator,
-Add 2 arguments for “number” and “percentage”,
+2.Add 2 arguments for “number” and “percentage”,
-Do the maths required to work out a percentage with the arguments, Return the result of the maths,
+3.Do the maths required to work out a percentage with the arguments, 4.Return the result of the maths,
-Console.log the returned value.
+5.Console.log the returned value.

 ![help](file://images/percentage-function.PNG)